 The Art of Difficult Conversations

-Here is another free (open to all) practice offering to power up your relationships in 2026.
+Here is another practice offering to power up your relationships in 2026.
+Its free and open to all.

-AR practice seems pretty sweet during that honeymoon period where we are meeting and interacting with lots of new and interesting people.
+AR practice can seem pretty sweet during that honeymoon period where we are meeting and interacting with lots of new and interesting people.
 Right?
 That's one of the gifts of online practice work.

-And, of course, there's that other way to have zero relationship friction.
-Just go and live in a cave on one's own.
+If I want zero relationship friction, i can just always go and live in a cave on my own.
 Problem solved :)

-Thankfully there is another approach.
+Thankfully there is another option.
 This six session series will enhance our ability to hold a space for difficult conversations in our life.
 So that we can work with difference without relationships falling apart.
-And so that we, paradoxically, can use friction to actually deepen our relationships, and also to clarify our purpose, values and dreams.
+And so that we, paradoxically, can use the bumps and bruises to actually deepen our relationships, and to strengthen our clarity around purpose.

-We will work with actual difficult conversations and get to practice new approaches to being with them.
+We will work with real life difficult conversations and get to practice new approaches to being with them.

 Heads up for attendees